andrejfsantos4/BoxED/README.md

 # Box packing with Everyday items Dataset

 This dataset is a collection of human experts packing groceries into a box.
-BoxED was collected in Virtual Reality (VR) and captures many parameters of this task, including 6-DOF pick-and-place grasp poses, object trajectories, packing sequence and more.
+BoxED was collected in Virtual Reality (an example video is available [here](https://youtu.be/TUd-eCDG5i8)) and captures many parameters of this task, including 6-DOF pick-and-place grasp poses, object trajectories, packing sequence and more.
 This dataset enables learning models for multiple aspects of this task from humans, that generate human-like behaviors.